w3c/wai-tutorials/source/images/functional.html.erb.md

 <%= notes_start %>
 {:/nomarkdown}

 **Note:** This technique is often used with icons to indicate different file formats such as AVI, ODF, MP3, PDF, Word, and many more.
-In this case the text alternative should equally convey the format represented by each icon, see [Informative Images](informative.html#images-conveying-file-format).
+In this case, the text alternative should equally convey the format represented by each icon, see [Informative Images](informative.html#images-conveying-file-format).

 {::nomarkdown}
 <%= notes_end %>